-The Office of Admissions and Financial Aid at the University of Pittsburgh School of Medicine has an open door policy and welcome any questions you may have concerning financial aid and assistance programs.
+The Office of Admissions and Financial Aid at the University of Pittsburgh School of Medicine has an open door policy.
+Please ask any questions you have concerning financial aid and assistance programs.
 Below is a listing of frequently asked questions which you may find useful.

-What is University of Pittsburgh School of Medicine's federal code for FAFSA filing?
+What is the University of Pittsburgh School of Medicine's federal code for FAFSA filing?

 How do I file the FAFSA?

-You may complete the FAFSA electronically (remember to include the UPSOM federal code)
+Complete the FAFSA electronically (remember to include the UPSOM federal code E00516).

 Where can I obtain a credit history?

 Choose one of the three credit bureaus on AnnualCreditReport.com to obtain a free copy of your credit report.